One Anastomosis Gastric Bypass

-One anastomosis gastric bypass (OAGB) is a weight loss surgery procedure that works by restricting the amount of food a patient can eat and reducing food absorption so patients absorb fewer calories.
+Mini Gastric Bypass (One Anastomosis Gastric Bypass) is a weight loss surgery procedure that works by restricting the amount of food a patient can eat and reducing food absorption so patients absorb fewer calories.
 A modified version of Roux-en-Y gastric bypass, this procedure has shown excellent results with fewer complications for our patients at Long Island Laparoscopic Doctors.

-What is One Anastomosis Gastric Bypass Surgery?
+What is Mini Gastric Bypass Surgery?

-Benefits of OAGB
+Benefits of Mini Gastric Bypass

 - Short operative time